overture-stack/website/markdown/documentation/guides/deployment/datamanagement.md

 The file transfer service Score is compatible with any S3 storage provider; for simplicity, we will use the open-source object Storage provider Minio for this setup.

-1. **Run Minio:** Use the following command to pull and run the Minio docker container
+1. **Run MinIO:** Use the following command to pull and run the MinIO docker container

 ```bash
 docker run -d --name minio \